iPad 5 LTE LCD Replacement

 Step 2

-- While you're waiting for the adhesive to soften up, just keep an eye out for these areas that are a little sensitive to prying:
+- As the adhesive starts to loosen, keep in mind these spots that are extra sensitive to prying:

 - Front camera